 Flipkart Group narrows losses to Rs 17,231 cr in FY19

-Excluding finance costs, overall group expenditure went up by 118 per cent.
-Employee benefit expenses shot up by 58 per cent to Rs 4,254 crore (USD 600 million).
+Excluding finance costs, overall group expenditure went up by 55 percent.
+Employee benefit expenses shot up by 58 percent to Rs 4,254 crore (USD 600 million).
 Flipkart group spent USD 46.8 million on acquisition in 2019, including USD 21.4 million on the September 2018 acquisition of Israel-based Upstream Commerce and USD 10.5 million on the acquisition of Bengaluru-based Liv AI, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)